-We often hear this: “OK, you’ve convinced me that quantifying risk into financial terms is a more accurate way to run risk analyses – but it also takes more effort, right?”
+We often hear this: “OK, you’ve convinced me that risk quantification is a more meaningful way to run analysis for cyber and technology risk -- but it also takes more effort, right?”

-Well, yes, compared to plotting risks as points on a heat map, based on educated guesswork (see this blog post on the difference between qualitative and quantitative risk analysis).
+Well, yes, compared to plotting risks as points on a heat map based on gut feeling (see this blog post on the difference between qualitative and quantitative risk analysis).

 And yes, in the sense that doing something well can take more effort than going the other way.

-But, in advising clients on how to get the most out of the RiskLens risk quantification platform, we’ve learned that first, carefully thinking through the risk analysis process, and second, closely defining the risk scenario, are the accelerators you need to get risk quantification done with maximum efficiency.
+But, in advising clients on how to get the most out of the RiskLens quantitative risk assessment software platform, we’ve learned that first, a carefully defined risk scenario to analyze, and second, a risk analysis process designed for step-by-step data collection and implementation of FAIR™, are the accelerators you need to get risk quantification done with maximum efficiency.